MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 Gene Catalogs
 --------------

 Gene catalog generation and profiling (i.e. gene abundance estimation) can provide important insights into the community's structure, diversity and functional potential.
-This analysis could also identify relationships between genetic composition and environmental factors, as well as disease associations.
+This analysis could also identify relationships between genetic composition and environmental factors as well as disease associations.

-.. note:: Integrated catologs of reference genes have been generated for many ecosystems (<add link to ocean>, <add link to human gut>), and might be a good starting point for the analysis.
+.. note:: Integrated catalogs of reference genes have been generated for many ecosystems (<add link to ocean>, <add link to human gut>) and might be a good starting point for the analysis.

 Creation
 ^^^^^^^^

-This protocol will allow you to create a denovo gene catalog from your metagenomic samples.
+This protocol will allow you to create a de novo gene catalog from your metagenomic samples.

 .. image:: ../images/Building-gene-catalog.png

 1. **Gene calling**.
-We use **prodigal** to extract protein-coding genes from metagenomic assemblies (usually use **contigs** as input).
+We use **prodigal** to extract protein-coding genes from metagenomic assemblies (usually uses **contigs** as input).
 Prodigal has different gene prediction modes with single genome mode as default.
-To run prodigal on metagenomic mode we add ``-p meta`` option.
-This will produce a fasta file with amino acid sequences (.faa), nucleotide sequences (.fna), as well as an annotation file (.gff)
+To run prodigal on metagenomic mode we add the ``-p meta`` option.
+This will produce a fasta file with amino acid sequences (.faa), nucleotide sequences (.fna) as well as an annotation file (.gff).

     **Example command**: